mesosphere/dispatch-catalog/docs/starlark/stable/pipeline.md

 id (e.g., "1.2.0-154-geb24b488").

 Arguments:
-    git: the git repository resource to use for calculating the version.
+* `git`: the git repository resource to use for calculating the version.
-    name: the name of the task to create.
+* `name`: the name of the task to create.

 Returns the task result variable name that can be used to access the version.
 A task using the version number can list the version task name (the value specified in the name argument) in the task's inputs